ropensci-archive/citesdb/inst/response_to_reviewers.md

 # Response to reviewers

-Thanks to both reviewers for their comments and issues
+Thanks to both reviewers for their comments and issues that have helped us to make a more user-friendly package.

 ## Changes implemented

-- We have changed the installation method to use `remotes` (which has lower dependencies than `devtools`).
+- We have changed the installation method in the `README` to use **remotes**, which has fewer dependencies than **devtools**

-- We have added disk location to `cites_status`
+- We have added information to the `cites_status` table indicating the location of the database files on disk

 - We now clear out and disconnect the database tables after updating, which should trigger disk cleanup and avoid doubling database size

-- We have modified out linter tests to avoid the false positives shown in https://github.com/ecohealthalliance/citesdb/issues/2
+- We have modified our linter tests to avoid the false positives shown in https://github.com/ecohealthalliance/citesdb/issues/2

-- We have renamed `cites_status()` to `cites_check_status()` to be less generic
+- We have renamed the internal function `check_status()` to `cites_check_status()` to be less generic

 - We have made more elaborate help and examples for the `cites_db()`, `cites_shipments()`, and metadata functions to illustrate their use and distinguish between **dplyr** and **DBI**-based workflows.